-Why Shorter-Term Mortgage Loans May Be Smart Right Now
+Why Short Term Mortgage Loans May Be Smart Right Now

 In short: It can feel manageable, affordable, and low-pressure.

 They’re not perfect, though.
-In fact, 30-year loans actually come with the highest interest costs.
-Not only are rates usually higher on these mortgages, but they also mean paying interest for years — often decades — longer than other loan options.
+In fact, 30-year mortgage loans actually come with higher interest costs than short term mortgages.
+Not only are mortgage rates usually higher on these, but they also mean paying interest for years — often decades — longer than other loan options.

 Fortunately, there’s never been a better time to get a short-term loan.
 And a shorter-term mortgage?
 That means thousands (possibly tens of thousands) saved over time.

 Are you preparing to buy a house or refinance in the near future?

 3 reasons why getting a short term mortgage loan may be smart right now

 1. Interest rates are historically low.

 Interest rates are really low at the time this blog is being written.
 And the lower they go?
 The more affordable it makes a short term mortgage payment.

 According to Freddie Mac, the average interest rate on a 15-year mortgage loan is just 2.1% right now.
 Three years ago, rates on those loans were nearly 4%.
 That’s a pretty big difference when you consider the amount of interest you’ll save over the loan term in the long run.